momentum-assignments/js--form-validation/README.md

 Add the following validations:

-* Expiration date must be a valid month and year.
+* Expiration date must be a valid month and year and in the correct format.
 * Expiration date must not be in the past.
 * Car year cannot be in the future.
 * Date parking must be in the future.